carde734/NLP---Topic-Analysis-on-Trip-Advisor-Hotel-Reviews-/README.md

 ## Investigating Spell-Checking Usage in Data Pre-Processing Phase for Topic Modeling on TripAdvisor Hotel Reviews

+A project developed as part of my master's at Linköping University

 Online customer reviews are very insightful and have a direct impact on revenue for